holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/skills_assesment.md

 0. Create a function that takes a single number as input and returns a boolean of whether it is a prime or not.
 1. Create a function that takes a single word (string) as input and returns a boolean of whether it is a palindrome or not.
+Create at least four unit tests.
 2. Create a function that takes two lists of integers as input and returns a single list that is the "intersection" of the two lists.
+Create at least four unit tests.
 3. Create a function that takes two **sorted** lists of integers as inputs and returns a single, combined **sorted** list.
 Create at least four unit tests.
    Do **not** use any outside helper functions (e.g., `sort()`).